Andy Robertson: 2019–2021

 Robertson started the 2019 UEFA Super Cup penalty shootout win against Chelsea in Istanbul.
-Robertson subbed off in the 91st minute with the score at 1–1.
-The score ended 2–2 after extra-time.
+He was substituted in the 91st minute with the score at 1–1; the score ended 2–2 after extra-time.

 In December, Robertson played in the 2019 FIFA Club World Cup 2–1 semi-final win over Monterrey.
-He then played all of the final 1–0, extra-time win over Flamengo.
+He then played the entirety of the final, a 1–0 extra-time win over Flamengo.

-In their first 2019–20 UEFA Champions League home game on 2 October, Robertson scored his first European goal winning 4–3 against Red Bull Salzburg.
-On 2 November 2019, Robertson scored his second Liverpool Premier League goal; he equalised in the 87th minute against Aston Villa, and winning 2–1 after stoppage time.
+In Liverpool's first 2019–20 UEFA Champions League home game on 2 October, Robertson scored his first European goal against Red Bull Salzburg; Liverpool won 4–3.
+On 2 November 2019, Robertson scored his second Liverpool Premier League goal, equalising in the 87th minute against Aston Villa; Liverpool went on to win that game 1–2 in stoppage time.
 In the 2019–20 domestic campaign, Robertson contributed 2 goals and 12 assists for Liverpool.

 In the 2020–21 season, the majority of games were played behind closed doors due to the COVID-19 pandemic.
 On 22 November 2020, Liverpool broke the club record for longest unbeaten run at home in the league (which had previously stood at 63) with a 3–0 win over Leicester City.
 That run ended on 21 January 2021 following a 1–0 defeat to Burnley; it had stood at 68, the second-longest unbeaten home run in English top-flight history, behind Chelsea's run of 86 games between March 2004 and October 2008, and the longest under a single manager.
 Robertson remained first choice left-back, starting 48 of the 50 games he played.

 2021–2023

-On 24 August 2021, Robertson signed a new Liverpool long-term contract.
+On 24 August 2021, Robertson signed a new long-term contract with Liverpool.
 He and Liverpool missed out on winning a historic quadruple that season.
 They defeated Chelsea in penalty shootouts in both the EFL Cup (11–10) and FA Cup (6–5) finals.
 Both finals were 0–0 after extra time.
 Robertson scored his team's eighth penalty in the 11–10 win.
-They were though second in the Premier League and the UEFA Champions League, losing the final 1–0 in Paris to Real Madrid.
-He was selected as part of the Team of the Season.
+However, they finished second in the Premier League and were runners up in the UEFA Champions League, losing the final 1–0 in Paris to Real Madrid.
+He was selected as part of the UEFA Champions League Team of the Season.

 At the start of the 2022–23 season, Robertson and Liverpool won the FA Community Shield.
-That piece of silverware completed the set for Jürgen Klopp and Robertson, to win all 7 available first-tier trophies with Liverpool once at that stage On 26 December 2022 in the 3–1 win at Aston Villa, Robertson became the defender with most assists in Premier League history.
-That was his 54th Premier League assist at that time.
-That was one more than previous record holder, Leighton Baines.
+That piece of silverware meant that both manager Jürgen Klopp and Robertson had won all seven available first-tier trophies with Liverpool.
+On 26 December 2022 in a 1–3 win at Aston Villa, Robertson became the defender with most assists in Premier League history with 54; surpassing previous record Leighton Baines.